viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-2.md

     - 'arn:aws:iam::aws:policy/AmazonSNSFullAccess'...
 ```

-Testing the api again, this time passing the JSON below, a SMS should be sent to the phone number.
+Testing the api again, this time passing the JSON below, an SMS should be sent to the phone number.
 ```json
 {
     "phoneNumber": "11912345678",